Douglas County Emergency Rent & Utility Assistance Program

 Household Income Below 50% AMI

 Is your household receiving income below 50% of the area median income for the area?
-This is up to $33,300/year for a single person; $47,550/year for a family of four.
+This is up to $38,3500/year for a single person; $54,570/year for a family of four.

-If you think you might qualify, click this button be directed to the application form.
+If you think you might qualify, click this button to check if your address is in our service area.

 Are you facing eviction?